 When my colleagues and I came together to form Bayit, we brainstormed not only the kinds of projects we want to take on, but also the kinds of structures we need to build in order to support the work.
 Our bylaws offer a governance structure that's not quite like anything else I've experienced elsewhere, and I'm super-excited about it (because yes, I'm the kind of geek who gets excited about nonprofit governance!)
 It also feels emblematic of much that we hope to do and be.

 Bayit has a group of Founding Builders.
 At any given time, we have a board chair and vice-chair, as is standard on most boards of directors.
 We also have a secretary and a treasurer, and an ethics chair who leads our ethics committee, and those latter three roles last for a year.
-But the chair and vice-chair roles will rotate quarterly.
+But the chair and vice-chair roles will rotate twice a year.
 We all get a turn.

 Bayit's founding philosophy is that we're all builders.
 That's core to our vision, both within the organization (in how the founding builders relate to each other, and to the other folks who collaborate and build with us) and in the organization's relationship with those who (we hope) will embrace and use and adapt and respond to the resources we'll provide.
 We want to live our values and to model mutual empowerment and healthy collaboration.
 As we rotate board roles, we each get the opportunity to grow in different ways, and to collectively take responsibility for balancing our skill-sets and energetics around the board table and across the organization.